EmbarkStudios/k8s-buildkite-plugin/README.md

 ### `print-resulting-job-spec` (optional, boolean)

 If set to `true`, the resulting k8s job spec is printed to the log.
 This can be useful when debugging.

+### `print-resulting-secret-spec` (optional, boolean)

+If exeternal secrets are being used, will print the secret spec to the log.
+This can be useful when debugging.

 ### `job-backoff-limit` (optional, integer)